tversteeg/registers.nvim/README.md

 ### `return_symbol`

 Symbol shown for newline characters.
+The newline character `"\n"` is not allowed here.

 #### Default